Consensys/EthOn/README.md

 The scope of the ontology is defined by the competency questions.
 However it should be taken care that the scope stays narrow for the first iteration of the ontology.
 Guidelines
 * Stick to ethereum intrinsic concepts.
-That means the concept bitcoin[a][b] will not be part of the ontology.
+That means the concept bitcoin will not be part of the ontology.
 * Focus on concepts that are part of the state of the chain.
 For example the concepts block, transaction and nonce are relevant to the state of the chain while mining, double spend and decentralization are not.